azka-begh/terraform_begin/remote_state_management/import_command/README.md

 - Users still had to write configuration (.tf) files from scratch.

 **Now:**
-- In the latest versions of Terraform, `import` can automatically create both the state files and the terraform config files for the resources you want to import.
+- In the latest versions of Terraform (>=1.5), `import` can automatically create both the state files and the terraform config files for the resources you want to import.